 George Misko counsels domestic and foreign clients on food and drug matters.
-He advises clients on regulatory requirements relating to chemical substances specific to food-contact, plastics, and food products in the U.S. and other jurisdictions, including Canada, the European Union, Latin America, and the Asia-Pacific region.
+He advises clients on regulatory requirements relating to chemical substances specific to food contact, plastics, and food products in the United States (U.S.) and other jurisdictions, including Canada, the European Union (EU), Latin America, and the Asia-Pacific region.
 George also has experience in counseling on environmental concerns, including pesticide regulation, right-to-know laws, and toxic substance control regulations.
 He also represents trade associations and is legal counsel to the Global Silicones Council.

-- Assisted numerous clients on developing a path forward and assisting in the preparation and submission of petitions and notifications to FDA to clear new packaging and other materials for use in contact with food
+- Assisted numerous clients on developing a path forward and assisting in the preparation and submission of petitions and notifications to the U.S. Food and Drug Administration (FDA) to clear new packaging and other materials for use in contact with food

 - Advised clients on matters related to California’s Proposition 65 since its beginning in 1986, and has successfully negotiated the resolution of Notices of Violation regarding consumer products and assisted companies in the proper assessment of their products to determine whether a warning under the law is necessary in industrial settings, for environmental releases, and for consumer product usage